How do you know if you have a high IQ? Can you spot the signs of high intelligence without using an IQ test?

 When a harmful microbe infects us, our bodies start an immune response.
 This happens because our immune systems have pattern recognition receptors (PRRs) that recognize the irregular molecular structures in these bacteria and viruses, and attack them.

-You can never have every relevant bit of information before you make a decision.
+You can’t have all the information you need before you make a decision.
 So you must rely partly on your intuition.

-Highly intelligent people have better intuitions and can predict results better, which makes them superior at decision-making.
+Highly intelligent people have better intuitions and can predict results better, which makes them superior at decision-making (Thompson & Pennycook, 2018).

-- Deductive ability means skills we glean from experiences that allow us to read a situation quickly and decide what will work best.
+• Deductive ability means skills we learn from our experiences that allow us to read a situation quickly and decide what will work best.

-- Predictive ability means skills we gain from intuition (“gut feeling”) to help us remember events when a similar situation led by other people yielded certain results.
+• Predictive ability means skills we learn from our intuitions (“gut feelings”) to help us remember events when a similar situation led by other people yielded certain results.

 The more intelligent people are better at both deductive and predictive abilities.